Executive-in-Residence, Former Vice President-Global, Customer Marketing, Procter & Gamble

 Steve is a native of Georgia, born in Thomaston and raised in Griffin.
-He and his wife Linda have two children, Kate and John, both of whom are in college.
+He and his wife have two adult children.
 Steve and Linda split their time between Atlanta and Kiawah Island, SC.